 Performance is about ensuring workloads get the necessary resources.
 Key Performance Indicators (KPI) can be used to identify performance problems related to workloads.
 Use these KPIs to define SLAs associated with tiers of service.
 These dashboards use KPIs to display the performance of workloads at the consumer layer and the aggregate performance of workloads at the provider layer.

 SLA is the formal business contract that you have with your customers.
 Typically, SLA is between the IaaS provider (the infrastructure team) and the IaaS customer (the application team or business unit).
 Formal SLA needs operational transformation, for example, it requires more than technical changes and you might need to look at the contract, price (not cost), process, and people.
 KPI covers SLA metrics and additional metrics that provide early warning.
 If you do not have an SLA, then start with Internal KPI.
 You must understand and profile the actual performance of your IaaS.
-Use the default settings in vRealize Operations Cloud if you do not have your own threshold, as those thresholds have been selected to support proactive operations.
+Use the default settings in VMware Aria Operations if you do not have your own threshold, as those thresholds have been selected to support proactive operations.

 The Three Processes of Performance Management